virati/virati/README.md

 ## Hi!
 I'm Vineet

+* For a curated overview of projects, head to [virati.github.io](https://virati.github.io).
+* For an overview of my background and interests, head to [vineet.tiruvadi.net](my website).

-Here's my main github repo, with code at various stages of actualization.
+But you're at my Github Page, so here are my main github repos, at various stages of actualization.

-For a curated overview, head to [virati.github.io](https://virati.github.io).

 ### Blog Posts
 Visit [my blog](https://blog.tiruvadi.net) until I figure out how to make these profiles dynamic...